-Our new dog boarding and grooming facility now share an entrance in the lower level of our hospital next to E. Cherokee Drive (southeast corner of our building).
-Cats will still be dropped off in our main hospital entrance unless they are in the same family as a dog boarder.
-If together, both pets can enter the lower level boarding area and the kitty will be transported by our staff to our upstairs cat boarding facility.
+Our dog boarding and grooming facility share an entrance in the lower level of our hospital next to E. Cherokee Drive (southeast corner of our building with a purple awning).
+Cats will be admitted in our main hospital entrance unless they are in the same family as a dog boarder.
+If together, both pets can be admitted through the lower level boarding area and the kitty will be transported by our staff to our upstairs cat boarding facility.

 When can I pick my pet up/drop my pet off?

 - A change in your pet’s diet can cause an upset stomach and diarrhea.
 Please bring your pet’s own food upon admission.
 We encourage you to pack special canned food for your pet’s stay as well in case they need a little incentive to eat their regular diet.
-We can feed your pet our “in-house” diet, Purina EN for dogs and Purina EN for cats (gastrointestinal friendly) if needed.
+We can feed your pet our “in-house” dry diet, Purina EN for dogs and Purina EN for cats (gastrointestinal friendly) if needed.
 If your pet is not eating well, we will alert you and add in a prescription GI friendly canned food that will be added to your pet’s invoice.

 - Please bring any medications your pet is taking, including prescriptions and supplements.
-A medication/supplement form must be completed prior to boarding admission (see boarding packet.)
+A medication/supplement form must be completed prior to boarding admission (see forms).

 - If your pet has never boarded before, please consider consulting advice from your pet’s primary veterinarian.
-There are many over-the-counter products to help with stress and anxiety (Composure Pro Chews, Fortiflora, Lavendar Oils, ect.).
+There are many over-the-counter products to help with stress and anxiety (Composure Pro Chews, Fortiflora, Adaptil/Feliway products, Lavender Oils, etc.).

 - If your pet is showing signs of any medical issues that need addressed by the veterinarian during your pet’s stay, please let us know ahead of time so we can provide a treatment plan for you upon admission.